All Episodes

 We'll just show up.

-We'll we'll we'll we'll cast curtive furtive glances, right, Snerdly?
+We'll cast curtive, furtive glances, right, Snerdley?

-Ladies and gentlemen, ladies and gentlemen, um Obama administration officials said yesterday the public should not expect any dramatic improvement on the jobless rate.
+Ladies and gentlemen, ladies and gentlemen, Obama administration officials said yesterday the public should not expect any dramatic improvement on the jobless rate.

 When you're not looking, you're not counted.